 Train path e.
 The stationary use of tracks at marshalling yards insofar as necessary for traffic handling (passing, direction changes, etc.) according to the agreed capacity allocation or any interventions required. f.
 The stationary use of platform tracks insofar as necessary for the (dis)embarking of passengers. g.
 The registration of freight train loads.
 The WLIS application is made available for this purpose, see Appendix 23, item 5.1.
 Traffic Control h.
 The traffic control for both centrally and locally controlled areas, including the use of GSM-R Voice Rail Safety, the radio-communication system for rail safety, as described in 7.1, item Appendix 23.
 Real-time information on the train service i.
-The provision of information to the railway undertaking about train service hand via the SpoorWeb application (see Appendix 23, item 8.1). j.
+The provision of information to the railway undertaking about train service handling via the SpoorWeb application (see Appendix 23, item 8.1). j.
 The provision of real-time information on train movements via the Spoorviewer application (see Appendix 23, item 9.1). k.
 The provision of planning and performance information on the basis of the TSI TAF/TAP messages (see Appendix 23, item 9.1).
-Information on the performed train service The provision of information on train service performance: Standard Report Traffic Performances, Standard Report Monitoring and Standard provision of traffic performance data (see Appendix 23, item 10.1).
-The possibility of accepting or rejecting the causes of train deviations assigned to railway undertakings via the Monitoring-Approval application (see Appendix 23, item 10.2).
+Information on the I. The provision Performances performance m.
+The possibility railway under Information on the performed train service I. The provision of information on train service performance: Standard Report Traffic Performances, Standard Report Monitoring and Standard provision of traffic performance data (see Appendix 23, item 10.1).
 Calamity response n.
-The services of ProRail's emergency organisation pertaining to alarm signals, the evacuation and clearing of the tracks after accidents and irregularities, as well as the re-railing of railway vehicles and moving damaged railway vehicles to a safe place where they will not hinder traffic.
-This also includes the integral coordination of the operations of railway undertakings, as well as coordination with the competent authorities and the emergency services.
-Not included are the external out-of-pocket costs incurred by the Incident Control Department as part of their response, such as hiring equipment and/or (facilities for) personnel.
+The services of ProRail's emergency organisation pertaining to alarm signals, evacuation and clearing of the tracks after accidents and irregularities, as well re-railing of railway vehicles and moving damaged railway vehicles to a safe p where they will not hinder traffic.
+This also includes the integral coordination of operations of railway undertakings, as well as coordination with the competent authorities and the emergency services.
+Not included are the external out-of-p costs incurred by the Incident Control Department as part of their response, su hiring equipment and/or (facilities for) personnel.
 These costs are charged to the party that caused the response or to the party to whom the response can be attributed.
-I 3.
-Description of the facility 3.1 Locations Main railway network 3.1.1 Opening hours 24 x 7 with exception of TCRs.
+3. Description of the facility 3.1 Locations Main railway network 3.1.1 Opening hours 24 x 7 with exception of TCRs.
 3.1.2 Technical characteristics See Chapter 2 of this Network Statement 3.1.3 Planned changes The planned changes are included in Appendix 10 Infrastructure projects and study projects.
 4. User costs